arpa2/tlspool/doc/socketprotocol.rst

 be supplied.

-Several flags have been defined to loosen or tighten the validations made by the TLS pool, or possibly passed over to external components.
+Several flags have been defined to loosen or tighten the validations made by the TLS Pool, or possibly passed over to external components.
 The default setting of 0 means that identities are verified, and that DNS is mistrusted unless the DNS authoritative has not implemented DNSSEC.
 User identities retrieved from LDAP are requested over an